Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ### Saving
 To save your created structure, locate the structure block for saving.
 For rooms, they are the inner structure block.
 For POIs, they are the top structure block.
-Make sure you use the correct naming convention, as explained above.
+Make sure you use the correct naming convention, as written in rules.
 `2 pictures missing`

 To allow the mod to use your structure, copy-paste the structure name into the Builders Sheet in the correct location (Room and POI